yana-konsta/qa-eng-interview/README.md

 1. Using a pre-defined prompt to generate a slide, verify that the prompt generates the correct type of slide
 2. Create a useful test with your own prompt, ensuring the test is repeatable and maintainable.
 Validate the resulting slide that is created
 3. (Optional but encouraged) Set up GitHub Actions using (free) Github-hosted runners to run the tests

+_Hint: This feature utilizes Anthropic to generate the slides + content, and loosely-defined prompts will be unpredictable.
+More precise, instructive prompts will produce more consistent results._

 In its initial state, the provided spec file will navigate you to the page you'll write tests against.